 If you come from Moab and the north, this is the view you will get of the Abajo Mountains from Wilson Arch (which is located right off Highway 191).

 Routes OverviewNorth Creek Pass Routes

 From just short of the pass, a faint trail does reach the summit of Abajo Peak.
 This route follows a faint trail to Cooley Pass and eventually to the summit road.
-See the Route Page for details.
+See the Route Page

 An alternate route starts right at North Creek Pass.
 A game(?) trail heads south over the hills to Cooley Pass.
 Much of it was buried in snow on our ascent in mid June.

 Either route is 3.8-4.2 miles round trip with 1200 feet elevation gain.

 From the old ski resort, either follow the old ski runs, the lift, or the old track, to the top of the lift.
 From the top of the lift, the ridge can be followed all the way to the summit of Abajo Peak.
 This route is 5.2 miles round trip with 2600 feet elevation gain.